 If you do, repeat the same steps just to make sure no other third party has access to your Instagram account.

-To stop pictures automatically liking, you’ll need to block third party access and change your Instagram password.
+To stop pictures from automatically liking, you’ll need to block third-party access and change your Instagram password.
 This ensures that nothing else has control over your Instagram

 If you have any questions, comment down below.